 The Galvin Rare Book Room, located on Level B-1, houses over 14,000 books, broadsides, manuscripts, maps, newspapers, music scores, facsimiles, and print materials dating from 1470 to the present.
 The eclectic and wide-ranging nature of the collection offers extensive opportunities for students and faculty to explore across the curriculum and for researchers to explore a tremendous variety of topics and resources.
 Areas of particular strength in the rare book collection include: Richmond and Virginia history; the Civil War; historic children’s literature; travel, maritime, and exploration works; historic cookbooks and domestic guides; and the history of the book and print culture.
-Rare Book materials are searchable through the library catalog, where you can use the location filter to limit your search to the rare book room specifically.
+Rare Book materials are searchable through the library catalog, where you can use the location filter or the designated tab on the home search box to limit your search to the rare book room specifically.

 Boatwright Libraries' Archives house the archival and manuscript materials in the collection.
 Our manuscript collections contain original historical items and unpublished primary sources of interest across a broad spectrum of topics.
 Collections of note include the Dr. and Mrs. Wyatt Tee Walker Collection; the Carl Van Vechten – Mark Lutz Collection; Civil War diaries, maps, letters, and photographs; alumni materials, faculty research collections and University-related items; World War II correspondence; and two congressional collections.
 Highlights of smaller collections include incunabula, maps, journals, diaries, and naval and maritime materials, including a whaling journal and ships' logs.
 More details and finding aids for collections available to the public can be searched online, and more information is also available in the Galvin Rare Books Reading Room.